McDANIEL'S CAREER HIGHLIGHTS

 Lauded for his teaching ability and his overall knowledge of the game, Marty McDaniel continues to provide his outgoing personality and boundless enthusiasm to the Vol softball program.
-McDaniel has just completed his 12th season as assistant coach on the staff of Tennessee co-head coaches Ralph and Karen Weekly.
+McDaniel is set to embark on his 13th season as assistant coach on the staff of Tennessee co-head coaches Ralph and Karen Weekly.
 A former head coach at Division II Armstrong Atlantic State University (Ga.), McDaniel's experience as both a coach and as a men's fastpitch veteran has been invaluable to the UT efforts.

 During his time on the UT softball staff, McDaniel has been vital to the program's stunning success.
 His pitching pupils such as standouts Monica Abbott, Megan Rhodes, Ashton Ward, Cat Hosfield, Ivy Renfroe, Ellen Renfroe, Erin Gabriel and Rainey Gaffin have helped extend Tennessee's streak of 40+ win seasons to 14 following the 2016 campaign.
 During his 12 years at Tennessee (2005-16) his pitching staffs have led the nation in ERA and strikeouts (2007), set a national record for shutouts (51 in 2005) and helped the Big Orange to 572 total victories, an average of 48 wins-per-season.